 Kika reminds us not to lean on our own strength, but to rely on God's grace.

-Kika asks what do we do in a season of transition, when we leave the wilderness and expect God for a harvest.
+In a season of transition?
+Kika asks what do we do when we leave the wilderness and expect God for a harvest.

-Kika wants us to ask "What is God's plan?" instead of us asking "what is the plan?"
+Kika wants us to ask "What is God's plan?" instead of us asking "What is the plan?"

+Social media can be toxic.
 Kika ponders on the dangers of jealousy and envy when we compare ourselves with others on social media.

+God wants access to every part of our lives.
 Kika challenges us to allow God to be Lord of the little things in our lives.

+What is the heart of Father God?
 Kika looks at the parable of the prodigal sons, and how we can know the character of God.

-Kika reflects on the stories of Joseph and Job and how we go through trials not for reward but so that we can be stretched and increase our capacity.
+Kika reflects on the stories of Joseph and Job and how we go through trials not for reward, but so that we can be stretched and increase our capacity.

+Being vulnerable can be scary.
 Kika dares us to bare our weaknesses so that God can give us His strength.